-If your job involves gas, check whether the tradesman is Gas Safe-registered
+If your job involves gas, check whether the tradesperson is Gas Safe-registered

 If the job you need doing involves gas in any way, the plumber you hire must be Gas Safe-registered.
 This is a legal requirement: The Gas Safe Register replaced the CORGI scheme in 2009, and is the UK’s official gas registration body.

-You can check whether a tradesman is on the Gas Safe register here.
+You can check whether a tradesperson is on the Gas Safe register here.

 There are certainly good plumbers who are not Gas Safe-registered: They may have chosen, for example, to only take on jobs that do not involve gas at all.
 But if even the smallest element of your job does involve gas, they should be happy to show you their registration documentation.

-As Joseph highlights, Gas Safe training also helps improve a tradesman’s knowledge base:
+As Joseph highlights, Gas Safe training also helps improve a tradesperson’s knowledge base:

 If you’re working with gas - qualifications are key.
 They’re absolutely vital, because you learn a lot by taking the Gas Safe courses every five years.